xArm-Developer/xarm_ros/ReadMe.md

 $ rosservice call /xarm/set_state 0
 ```
 &ensp;&ensp;The above operations can also be done by calling relavant xArm SDK functions.

+***Known issue:*** Due to current controller (v1.6.5 and before) logic, ***it will fail hen switching directly between mode 1 and mode 2, you have to switch to mode 0 first then switch again to another non-zero mode.*** We will try to fix this issue in next controller firmware updates.

 # 7. Other Examples
 &ensp;&ensp;There are some other application demo examples in the [example package](./examples), which will be updated in the future, feel free to explore it.